The Final Council: Architecting a Post-Extraction Future for Economics and Technology

 In it, I walk through a world both familiar and shattered by the legacy of a single, flawed operating system: an economics of extraction and a technology of domination.
 But from this silence, a new council fire is lit.

 I am led to a great, round room under a vast, starry sky.
-I take my seat among my ancestors, Hopi dry farmers, Sámi reindeer herders, and Maori navigators.
+I take my seat among my ancestors, Hopi dry farmers, Sámi reindeer herders, Peruvian healers, and Maori navigators.
 Scientists and engineers sit as humble listeners.
 We are the Final Council.
 Our charge is to stand at the threshold of a new beginning, vetting every new economic model and technology with one devastating question:

 “Will this system repeat the cycles of collapse, or does it honor the covenant of the Seventh Generation?”